 Other Ways to Run Older Programs on Windows 11?

-Well, if the compatibility mode isn’t able to run your older programs, you can use Virtual Machine.
+If the compatibility mode isn’t able to run your older programs, you can use a Virtual Machine.

 If you don’t know how to create a virtual machine, you can check our article – How to Create a Virtual Machine in Windows 11.